GoToFlow AI social media content generator logo

 AI can help you:

 For example, you may find a competitor video that explains a topic well.
-Instead of manually watching it, taking notes, creating a structure, and writing every slide from zero, you can use AI to analyze the input and generate a new carousel draft.
+Instead of manually watching it, taking notes, creating a structure, and writing every slide from zero, you can use AI to analyze the input and generate a new visual result.

 That does not mean copying the competitor.
 It means using the source as inspiration, then creating your own angle, structure, and message.